spuddybike/DDI-Lifecycle-Documentation/documentation/src/User Guide/Introduction.rst

 - Physical Product
   – describes the structure and layout of the data, irrespective of the physical rendering of the data
 - Physical Instance
-  – describes the actual data, provides a place to cite and describe the coverage, where it is located and any issues relating to quality and statistical summaries
+  – describes the actual data, provides a place to cite and describe the coverage, where it is located and any issues relating to
+    quality and statistical summaries

+DDI Lifecycle Coverage:

 .. image:: ../images/ddi-l-overview.png
    :width: 600px